HQSquantumsimulations/qoqo/qoqo/README.md

 to the `[dependencies]` section of the project Cargo.toml.

+A source distribution now exists but requires a Rust install with a rust version > 1.47 and a maturin version { >= 0.12, <0.13 } in order to be built.
 ### Examples

 For an expanded collection of Examples see the jupyter notebooks in qoqo/examples.
 The examples require the qoqo_quest and qoqo_mock interfaces.